How Much Does Animation Cost in 2026? 2D & 3D Animation Prices Explained

 "So… how much does animation actually cost?"

-As an animation studio ourselveswith over a decade and a half of experience under our belt, this is probably the most common (and loaded) question we hear going into 2025 and beyond.
+As an animation studio with over a decade and a half of experience under our belt, this is probably the most common (and loaded) question we hear going into 2026 and beyond.

 And… we get it.
-Whether you’re a marketer trying to pitch an explainer video to your boss, or a startup founder looking to add some visual flair to your product launch — you want to know what you’re getting into, financially speaking.
+Whether you’re a marketer trying to pitch an explainer video to your boss, or a startup founder looking to add some visual flair to your product launch, you want to know what you’re getting into with the cost of animation, financially speaking.

 But asking “how much does animation cost?” is a bit like asking, “how much does a house cost?”
 The answer: it really depends.